 Our Promoter Company, CMIL has entered into OTS with the Financial Creditor on January 29, 2022 for Rs.
 14.25 Crore, out of which Rs.
-10.25 Crore have been paid and the balance shall be paid by September 30, 2022.
+10.25 Crore have been paid and the balance is payable.

-For further details, please refer chapter titled "Outstanding Litigations and Material Developments" beginning on Page 163 of Red Herring Prospectus.
+For further details, please refer chapter titled "Outstanding Litigations and Material Developments" beginning on Page 163 of Prospectus.